audioxide/data/data/posts/20250401-reviews-krusty-the-clown-krustophenia.md

 ---
 author: andre-dack
-review: >-
-  _[Note from the editor: Following countless legal threats from Krusty The Clowns infamously litigious team, we've taken the difficult decision to remove André’s allegation laced review of_ Krustophenia _]_
+review: "_[Note from the editor: Following countless legal threats from Krusty The Clowns infamously litigious team, we've taken the difficult decision to remove André’s allegation laced review of_ Krustophenia _]_"
 tracks:
   - Track 1
   - Track 7